seirana/WESscDRS/README.md

 Select and install the correct version for your operating system and desired genome reference from [here](https://cncr.nl/research/magma/).

+This command installs Python libraries, scDRS, and bcftools
 ```bash
 cd /home/WESscDRS
 bash setup_dependencies.sh